pavanm87/scc-scripts/README.md

 # scc-scripts
-This script for customer to automate
+This repo will have some automation scripts to help customer to do some actions automatically instead manual operations.